 We all love a twist in the tale and this is something thrillers have come to master.
 Building suspense, all the while preparing for the final devastating reveal, the best novels have not one, but several, major surprises in store.
 They cast characters in murky new lights and unearth secrets just when you think there’s nothing more to learn.

-For the ultimate rollercoaster reading experience this year, look no further than the upcoming His & Her by Alice Feeney and Emily Elgar’s debut novel, Grace is Gone which are well worth a pre-order.
+For the ultimate rollercoaster reading experience this year, look no further than His & Her by Alice Feeney and Emily Elgar’s debut novel, Grace is Gone which are well worth a pre-order.
 With their flair for the dramatic, you can’t help wondering where your loyalties lie when the truth is revealed…

 Grace is gone, by Emily Elgar